 In extenuating circumstances in which a complete withdrawal or an incomplete grade is not deemed the best action to take, a student may petition for a Late Drop up through the last day of classes.
 The term “extenuating” circumstances includes: (1) incapacitating illness which prevents a student from attending classes for a minimum period of two weeks, (2) a death in the immediate family, (3) financial responsibilities requiring a student to alter course schedule to secure employment, (4) change in work schedule as required by employer, (5) judicial obligations, or (6) other emergencies deemed appropriate by the instructor.
 Students requesting a late drop must submit a Petition for Late Drop to the Registrar’s Office.
 The student must attach a typed appeal stating an explanation and justification for the desired drop(s).
 Supporting documentation confirming the extenuating circumstances must accompany the petition.
 The cost of the petition is $20, which is a nonrefundable processing fee and does not guarantee approval.

-In the event that a student registers for a course which is later cancelled, it is the responsibility of the department to officially cancel the class with the Scheduling Office, and the student’s responsibility to drop the course for a full refund.
-It is the department’s responsibility to notify students of cancelled or rescheduled classes.
+In the event that a student registers for a course which is later canceled, it is the responsibility of the department to officially cancel the class with the Scheduling Office, and the student’s responsibility to drop the course for a full refund.
+It is the department’s responsibility to notify students of canceled or rescheduled classes.

 A student may not drop all of his or her classes without an official withdrawal (Complete Withdrawal) from the University.